operio-dev/operio-whitepaper/docs/04_architecture.md

 ## 1. Agent-Led Modules

-Rather than building each business function as a static interface for human operators, Operio structures each domain—Sales, Finance, HR, Operations, Projects, and more—as an agent-led module.
+Rather than building each business function as a static interface for human operators, Operio structures each domain, Sales, Finance, HR, Operations, Projects, and more, as an agent-led module.
 These modules are powered by autonomous agents that possess domain-specific reasoning abilities and contextual awareness of both their functional area and the broader business ecosystem.

 Each agent is capable of interpreting complex goals, executing multi-step tasks, and coordinating with other agents to fulfill cross-functional objectives.
 The Sales Agent can autonomously generate comprehensive prospecting plans, sync with the Finance Agent to create accurate revenue forecasts, or collaborate with the Operations Agent to align delivery timelines with customer expectations.